lowquark/zinc/README.md

   - Multiple assignment & return values
   - Lvalue references (C++)
   - Built-in data structures
-  - Write-access restriction
+  - Write-access restriction (access)

 One notable _anti-feature_ is that the language doesn't have true objects ---the kind with constructors, methods, and inheritance.
-Instead, it loosely associates structs to particular groups of functions through a novel write-access concept.
+Instead, it loosely associates structs to particular groups of functions through a novel write-access concept that I describe somewhat below.

 It's not much yet, and it's going to change, but I'm hoping to put these features together into a cohesive programming language.

 ### Multiple assignment & return values

-It's possible I've had too much fun in Lua lately, but having multiple return values can make returning extra information very convenient:
+Multiple return values makes returning extra information from a function very convenient:

-    x, x_is_valid = complex_task(...);
+    int x, Status status = complex_task(...);
-    if(x_is_valid) {
+    if(status == Status:OK) {
       // ... use x
     }

+I'd have to use an optional wrapper, or a dedicated struct to pull this off in C or C++.
 Not to mention, swapping in a one-liner is pretty satisfying, too.

     a, b = b, a;

 _Disclaimer: Because `=` invokes copying, using a dedicated swap operation would be a lot more efficient for containers like `vector`._

-Abstractly, having multiple return values makes APIs more symmetric in terms of input and output.
-I think it would be nice to have in a systems language.
+I've implemented a few revisions of this feature, and I haven't found any reasons it shouldn't be supported (other than the fact that it implies the use of a heavily nonstandard ABI).
+Personally, I think it would be nice to have in a low-level language.

 ### Built-in data structures